Teamexe/Team-Exe-website-2016/README.md

 [![standard-readme compliant][standard-readme-badge]][standard-readme-link]

 ## Introduction
-This repo will hold the Team .EXE 2016 website.
+This repository will hold the Team .EXE 2016 website.

 ## Usage
 Just clone and browse website.